 These Almond Flour and Peanut Butter Cookies make absolutely delicious treats that are surprisingly Vegan, Gluten Free, Refined Sugar Free and made with No Eggs.
 These melt-in-your-mouth flourless peanut butter cookies make the best healthy snack the whole family will love!

 The delicious Peanut Butter Cookies made with Almond Flour are completely addictive treats - and you would never guess that they are healthy!

-Made with no gluten, no dairy, no refined sugar and eggless, they make great snacks for kids or anyone with a dietary restriction.
+Just like my Chocolate Peanut Butter Balls and my Banana Oatmeal Peanut Butter Cookies, these cookies are made with no gluten, no dairy, no refined sugar and no eggs, they make great snacks for kids or anyone with a dietary restriction.
 These cookies might be healthy, still taste absolutely delicious and are completely addictive.

-These Almond Flour Cookies with Peanut Butter are like the dream combination of my No Bake Peanut Butter Cookies, my 3 Ingredient Almond Cookies and these Vegan Peanut Butter Freezer Fudge.
+These Almond Flour Cookies with Peanut Butter are like the dream combination of my Almond Shortbread Cookies, 3 Ingredient Almond Cookies and Chocolate Chip Almond Cookies.
 They are deliciously crumbly, and melt in your mouth the second you bite into them.

 These gluten free cookies are made with 6 Ingredients only and are extremely quick and easy to make.

 - Peanut Butter: go for a smooth, all natural peanut butter for the best taste and texture.
 That is a peanut butter that has no added salt or sugar!